-The most unique aspect of golf simulators is that, with a screen and projector, you get the sense that you’re playing golf at an actual course.
+The most unique aspect of golf simulators is that, with a screen and projector, the image is projected to a lifelike size and you get the sense that you’re playing golf at an actual course.

 It’s more cost-effective to hit into a net and view the simulation on your PC or mobile device, but a screen and projector offers the most realistic experience.

 Unlike launch monitors that simply display various data points, golf simulators come with software solutions that offer all sorts of features.

 Golf simulator software will, at minimum, include a driving range for practice.
 They may also offer accurate representations of world-famous courses, multiplayer modes, minigames, and skills challenges.

 With that said, many (usually more expensive) launch monitors are compatible with simulation software and can therefore, with a little work, be transformed into a full golf simulator.